grpv2/spring-boot-parent/README.md

     </pluginRepository>
 ```

-where gitlabProjectID is project ID for DWS on gitlab and YOUR-UNIQ-ID can be ID of your choice.
+where `gitlabProjectID` is project ID for this group on gitlab and YOUR-UNIQ-ID can be ID of your choice.

 For both methods you need to add server config in `<servers>` tag of `settings.xml/ci_settings.xml`.
 ID must be same for repositories added in pom.xml/settings.xml.